Just think of it as trying to win a goldfish at the fair.

 That was nowhere near the cups!

-Sometimes, when a team or player is doing really poorly, it just helps to let off some steam; this is most often where smacks come in.
+Sometimes, when a team or player is doing really poorly, it just wants to let off some steam; this is most often where smacks come in.
 By many house rules, a team gets one smack per game.
-This means that they can swat the ball away from their cups on the fly to prevent its going in a cup and perhaps psyche-out the other team.
+This means that they can swat the ball away from their cups on the fly to prevent its going in a cup and perhaps psych-out the other team.
 With an all-out smack, the ball should be returned and the tossing player allowed to shoot again.

 Smacks are also important with bounces.
 Many times, a ball will bounce around on the table if it misses the cups on the fly; other times, players will intentionally try to bounce balls into the cups, feeling it gives them more control than a toss.
 With smacks, a defending player may swat or grab a ball that has bounced more than once to prevent losing a cup.
 These swatted balls do not need to be returned.

 You want to see some nakedness tonight?
 I want to see some nakedness tonight.